 How Pro-Inflammatory Omega-6 Fatty Acids Lead To Inflammation & Weight Gain

 In just the past three decades, the human diet has changed drastically compared to how it has been historically.
-Total fat and saturated fat intake have decreased significantly while consumption of omega-6 fatty acids has increased and omega-3 fatty acid intake has decreased.
+Total fat and saturated fat intake have decreased significantly while the consumption of omega-6 fatty acids has increased and omega-3 fatty acid intake has decreased.
 This has resulted in an average Western diet consisting of an omega-6 to omega-3 ratio of 20:1, which is far, far different from the evolutionary ratio of 1:1.
 This change in fatty acid composition and ratios in the human diet parallels the massive increase in overweight and obese populations.